 Reception 2 in King Richard III College, Mallorca is a class where learning through play is still a part of the educational experience as is building on the firm foundations already set in the previous year.
 Most importantly each child is treated as an individual and allowed to work at the level he or she feels comfortable with.
 When the children start in September they are already familiar with their letters and sounds which are introduced in Reception 1.

 In Term 1, Reception 2 learn their sounds using the Jolly Phonics scheme.
 In Term 2 they are then ready to begin reading and forming their letters and simple words.
 Using the Ginn reading scheme supplemented with phonics books by the end of the second term many children in the class have a sight vocabulary of 20 words or more, they can write their own name and can form letters correctly when writing.

 In Numeracy, as well as being able to write and recognise numbers to 20, we learn about shapes, size, time, money and simple addition and subtraction.

-The topics covered in Reception 2 include transport, people who help us, dinosaurs (a great favourite) and countries of the world.
+The topics covered in Reception 2 include superheroes, people who help us, the garden, under the sea, recycling and countries of the world.
 As we are an International school in Spain we have several different nationalities in the class and so enjoy a good source of information for the latter topic.

 We also study simple Science, Music and Art in Reception 2 as well as finding time to play with puzzles and games, read books, both in the classroom and in the well-appointed Library.